On the singular sheaves in the fine Simpson moduli spaces of 1-dimensional sheaves supported on plane quartics: Singular sheaves and singularities of their support

-Since $\cal E$ is stable, it is torsion free on its support.
+Let $[\cal E]\in M_{00}=\bb B_0$.
+Let $C=\Supp \cal E$ be its support, which is a quartic curve in $\P_2$.
+As $\cal E$ is a part of an exact sequence~\refeq{eq: twisted ideal}, it is a subsheaf of $\O_C(1)$, hence a torsion free sheaf on $C$.
 Since torsion free sheaves on smooth curves are locally free (see e.g.~\cite[Lemma~5.2.1]{LePotierBook}), we conclude that $\cal E$ is non-singular if $C$ is smooth at all points of $Z$.
 So $\cal E$ can only be singular if $C$ is singular at some points of $Z$.
+This demonstrates that the image of $M'_{00}=M'\cap M_{00}$ under ~\refeq{eq: map to flags} is included in the subvariety of pairs $(C, Z)$ such that $Z$ contains a singular point of $C$.
+We shall demonstrate that $M'_{00}$ generically coincides with this variety.
+More precisely, the image of $M_{c}'=M'\cap M_{c}$ under the morphism